9cat/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 $ kubectl create -f examples/experimental/persistent-volume-provisioning/rbd/rbd-storage-class.yaml
 ```

-The kube-controller-manager is now able to provision storage, however we still need to be able to mount it.
-Mounting should be done with a non-privileged key, if you have existing users you can get all keys by running `ceph auth list` on your Ceph cluster with the admin key.
-For this example we will create a new user:
+The kube-controller-manager is now able to provision storage, however we still need to be able to map it.
+Mapping should be done with a non-privileged key, if you have existing users you can get all keys by running `ceph auth list` on your Ceph cluster with the admin key.
+For this example we will create a new user and pool.

 ```
+$ ceph osd pool create kube 512
 $ ceph auth get-or-create client.kube mon 'allow r' osd 'allow rwx pool=kube' [client.kube]
 	key = AQBQyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy==